Urea fertilizers are widely used in agriculture. They are considered an economic nitrogen source.

 Urea fertilizers should be applied carefully.
 If not applied correctly, nitrogen losses due to volatilization may occur and, in some cases, urea might cause damage to germinating seeds.

-Urea should be incorporated into the soil by irrigation or rainfall soon after its application.
-Application of urea fertilizers to the soil surface without incorporating them into the soil results in greater losses of nitrogen.
+Incorporate the urea fertilizer into the soil by irrigation or rainfall soon after its application.
+Avoid applying urea fertilizers to the soil surface without incorporating them into the soil results in greater losses of nitrogen.
 Losses are greater in soils of high pH.

 Urea fertilizers should be applied when temperature is not too low or too high.
 Soil temperatures of 15- 20°C (70°F) are considered adequate.